SparkDevNetwork/Rock/RockWeb/Readme.txt

+Rock McKinley 6.5

++ Fixed an issue with ValueList and KeyValueList block settings not allowing user to add new values.
++ Fixed a backward-compatibility issue with migration helper method that was affecting plugin installs.

 Rock McKinley 6.4

 + Updated the Edit Family block to create history correctly when adding a new person (Fixes #1726).